What Are the 3 Elements of the Fire Triangle?

 Oxygen

-The 3 elements fire—heat, fuel, and oxygen—are the foundation of the components of fire triangle.
+The 3 elements of fire—heat, fuel, and oxygen—are the foundation of the components of fire triangle.
 Removing or disrupting any one of these parts of a fire effectively extinguishes the flames.
 This interdependence highlights the importance of understanding how the fire triangle includes fuel, an oxidizer, and heat for developing effective fire prevention and suppression strategies.

 Modern fire science expands this model into the fire tetrahedron, which incorporates the chemical chain reaction.
 This deeper understanding allows professionals to mitigate fire risks across diverse environments, from residential kitchens to industrial facilities.

-4th Element of Fire
+4th Fire Element

 The Chemical Chain Reaction